Hawai'i History Day

 The story follows Luffy, a young pirate and his crew as they try to find the One Piece - a vast treasure left behind by the Pirate King, Gold Roger.
 While on the high seas, the story delves into multiple instances of government oppression and historical lore of past atrocities as the protagonists visit an array of unique islands.

 While catching up to the enormous library of episodes for the anime, one scene stuck out to me.
-I realized that the message embedded was particularly compelling as it was relevant to the theme for our research.
-The narration and dialogue from the episode stood out: “if you hurt somebody or if somebody hurts you, the same red blood will be shed.”
+During episode 568 of the Fishman Island arc, I found the narration and dialogue about discrimination very compelling: “if you hurt somebody or if somebody hurts you, the same red blood will be shed.”

 An unexpected surprise!